Mongol Empire

-After Möngke Khan died (1259), rival kurultai councils simultaneously elected different successors, the brothers Ariq Böke and Kublai Khan, who fought each other in the Toluid Civil War (1260–1264) and also dealt with challenges from the descendants of other sons of Genghis.
+After Möngke Khan died in 1259, rival kurultai councils simultaneously elected different successors, the brothers Ariq Böke and Kublai Khan, who fought each other in the Toluid Civil War (1260–64) and dealt with challenges from the descendants of other sons of Genghis.
 Kublai successfully took power, but war ensued as he sought unsuccessfully to regain control of the Chagatayid and Ögedeid families.
-By the time of Kublai's death in 1294, the Mongol Empire had fractured into four separate khanates or empires, each pursuing its own interests and objectives: the Golden Horde khanate in the northwest, the Chagatai Khanate in Central Asia, the Ilkhanate in the southwest, and the Yuan dynasty in the east, based in modern-day Beijing.
+By Kublai's death in 1294, the empire had fractured into four separate khanates or empires, each pursuing its own objectives: the Golden Horde khanate in the northwest, the Chagatai Khanate in Central Asia, the Ilkhanate in Iran, and the Yuan dynasty in China, based in modern-day Beijing.
 In 1304, during the reign of Temür, the three western khanates accepted the suzerainty of the Yuan dynasty.

-The part of the empire that fell first was the Ilkhanate, which disintegrated in the period of 1335–1353.
-Next, the Yuan dynasty lost control of Tibetan Plateau and China proper in 1354 and 1368 respectively, and collapsed after its capital of Dadu was taken over by Ming forces.
+The Ilkhanate was the first to fall, which disintegrated between 1335–53.
+Next, the Yuan dynasty lost control of the Tibetan Plateau and China proper in 1354 and 1368, respectively, and collapsed after its capital Dadu was taken over by Ming forces.
 The Genghisid rulers of the Yuan then retreated north and continued to rule the Mongolian Plateau.
-The regime is thereafter known as the Northern Yuan dynasty in historiography.
-The Golden Horde had broken into competing khanates by the end of the 15th century and was defeated and pushed out of Eastern Europe in 1480 by the Grand Duchy of Moscow, while the Chagatai Khanate lasted in one form or another until 1687.
+The regime is thereafter known as the Northern Yuan dynasty, surviving as a rump state until the conquest by the Qing dynasty in the 1630s.
+The Golden Horde had broken into competing khanates by the end of the 15th century and its rule on Eastern Europe is traditionally considered to have ended in 1480 with the Great Stand on the Ugra River by the Grand Duchy of Moscow, while the Chagatai Khanate lasted until 1687, or, in the Yarkent Khanate's case, until 1705.

 Name

+The Mongol Empire is also referred to as the "Mongolian Empire" or the "Mongol World Empire" in some English sources.